code-challenger/mean-full-stack/commit.md

-Fixing npm installation on 8/3/2017
+layout change - update footer on 8/11/2017